watir/watirbook/installation/mac.md

 Error message similar to the one when we first tried to open Chrome.
 The solution is similar too.
 We have to download a file, put it somewhere and point a variable to it.
 Do not worry, it sounds more complicated than it really is.
 Fortunately again, the error message says it all.
 Go to *http://code.google.com/p/selenium/downloads/list* and download `selenium-server-standalone-2.5.0.jar` (or newer version).
 Since I have put `chromedriver` file in `/usr/bin`, I will put `selenium-server-standalone-2.5.0.jar` file there too.
 You will have to provide admin password when copying the file.

-The last step is setting SELENIUM_SERVER_JAR environmental variable.
+The last step is setting `SELENIUM_SERVER_JAR` environmental variable.
 Create (if the file does not exist) or edit `.bash_profile` file in your home folder (`/Users/zeljko` in my case) with your favorite text editor.
 Add this line to the file:

      export SELENIUM_SERVER_JAR=/usr/bin/selenium-server-standalone-2.5.0.jar

 If you just got lost, I have step by step guide how to do it.
-Open new Terminal tab or window and type `nano .bash_profile`:
+Open new Terminal tab or window (it should open in your home folder by default, `/Users/zeljko` in my case) and type `nano .bash_profile`:

     $ nano .bash_profile

-GNU nano text editor will open.
+*GNU nano* text editor will open.
 Paste (cmd-v) `export SELENIUM_SERVER_JAR...` line.
-Exit GNU nano and save the file with *control+x*, press *y* when it asks `Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES) ?` and press *Enter* when it displays `Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES) ?`.
+Exit *GNU nano* and save the file with *control+x*.
+Press *y* when it asks `Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES)?` and press *Enter* when it displays `Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES)?`.

 ![GNU nano asking should it save changes to `.bash_profile` file](https://github.com/zeljkofilipin/watirbook/raw/master/images/installation/mac/nano.png)\